-(a) Applicability.

-- (1) Except as provided under subsection (2), this article applies to a post-construction site whereupon one acre or more of land disturbing construction activity occurs during construction. - (2) A site that meets any of the criteria in this paragraph is exempt from the requirements of this article. - a.
-A post-construction site with less than ten percent connected imperviousness, based on the area of land disturbance, provided the cumulative area of all impervious surfaces iss less than one acre.
-However, the exemption of this paragraph does not include exemption from the protective area standard of this article.

-- b.
-Agricultural facilities and practices. - c.
-Underground utility construction, but not including the construction of any above ground structures associated with utility construction. - (3) Notwithstanding the applicability requirements in subsection (1), this article applies to postconstruction sites of any size that, as determined by the commissioner, are likely to result in runoff that exceeds the safe capacity of the existing drainage facilities or receiving body of water, causes undue channel erosion, or increases water pollution by scouring or the transportation of particulate matter. - (b) Jurisdiction.
+- (a) Applicability. - (1) Where not otherwise limited by law Except as provided under subsection (2), this article applies after final stabilization to a post-construction site of land disturbing construction whereupon one acre or more of land disturbing construction activity occurs during construction. activity meeting any of the criteria in this paragraph, unless the site is otherwise exempt under paragraph (2). - a.
+A post construction site that had 5 or more acres of land disturbing construction activity. - b.
+A postdevelopment construction site that had one or more acres of land disturbing construction activity after March 10, 2003. - (2) A site that meets any of the criteria in this paragraph is exempt from the requirements of this article. - a.
+A redevelopment postconstruction site with no increase in exposed parking lots or roads. - ab.
+A post\construction site with less than ten percent connected imperviousness, based on complete development of the post-construction site the area of land disturbance, provided the cumulative area of all parking lots and rooftops is less than one acreimpervious surfaces iss less than one acre.
+However, the exemption of this paragraph does not include exemption from the protective area standard of this article. - be.
+Nenpoint discharges from Aagricultural facilities and practices. - cd.
+Underground utility construction, but not including the construction of any above ground structures associated with utility construction.
+Nonpoint discharges from silviculture activities. - \e.
+Routine maintenance for project sites under five acres of land disturbance if performed to maintain the original line and grade, hydraulic capacity or original purpose of the facility. - bf.
+Underground utility construction such as water, sewer and fiberoptic lines.
+This exemption does not apply to the construction of any above ground structures associated with utility construction. - (3) Notwithstanding the applicability requirements in subsection (1), this article applies to post-construction sites of any size that, in the opinion of as determined by the commissioner of public works commissioner, are likely to result in runoff that exceeds the safe capacity of the existing drainage facilities or receiving body of water, that causes undue channel erosion, that or increases water pollution by scouring or the transportation of particulate matter or that endangers property or public safety.

+- (b) Jurisdiction.
 This article applies to post construction sites within the boundaries and jurisdiction of the city. - (c) Exclusions.
 This article is not applicable to activities conducted by a state agency, as defined under Wis.
-Stats. § 227.01(1).
+Stats. § 227.01(1)., but also including the office of district attorney, which is subject to the state plan promulgated or a memorandum of understanding entered into under Wis.
+Stats. § 281.33(2).